riscv-europe/summit-website-development/summit/2025/index.md

 	<td><b><i>Side Events & Workshops</i></b><br />
 	Side events, such as project meetings and workshops, can be organized on Friday, May 16th.
-However, they will be coordinated and hosted by INRIA this year on their premises in Paris.
+However, they will be coordinated and hosted by INRIA this year, on their premises in Paris.
 	<br /><a href="inria"><b>Learn more</b></a></td>
   </tr>